Some extraordinary performances were witnessed at the ISU European Speed Skating Championships. Relive them here with the highlights.

 After having been home to the ISU European Allround Speed Skating Championships fifteen times in history, Heerenveen (NED) will host the ISU European Speed Skating Championships in single distances format for the first time this weekend.
 A total of fourteen titles will be up for grabs in three days of exciting competition in the Dutch Speed Skating Mekka.

 Junior medals are no guarantee for future success in Speed Skating, but some of the previous Youth Olympic Champions went on to win major titles in the senior category as well.
 Min-Seok Kim (KOR) is the only Speed Skater to this date to have won both Youth Olympic and senior Olympic silverware since the inaugural Winter Youth Olympic Games in 2012.

-Have a look at the top pictures of the ISU World Cup Speed Skating event that took place in Tomaszów Mazowiecki (POL) this weekend.
+This week, In Focus brings you the best pictures of the ISU World Cup Speed Skating event that took place this weekend in Nagano (JPN).

 Pavel Kulizhnikov and Danila Semerikov raced to gold in the 1000m and 5000m on Sunday to maintain their country’s stranglehold on the fourth leg of the ISU World Cup in Nagano.
 Russia’s men dominated the three days of competition, winning five out of seven events.
 With silver behind Semerikov, New Zealand's Peter Michael grabbed his first individual World Cup medal in two years.